 We love finishing projects as much as you do.
 It makes us feel all warm and fuzzy inside.
 We consider a project finished when the deliverables have been achieved and are ready to be handed over to you.

-As stated in our payment terms, we will invoice for the final payment before launch of the project (or milestone) and payment must be received in our bank account before we set it live.
+As stated in our payment terms, we will invoice for the final payment before deployment of the project (or milestone) and payment must be received in our bank account before we set it live.
 You can do same day or next day bank transfers from nearly all banks these days so there is no excuse (and remember, no cheques!).

 If there is any dispute about completion of the deliverables then we shall partially invoice for the accepted elements and invoice for the remainder when the final timelines are agreed.